|I felt the earth move.

 Friday, April 21

-I had to get out of the house and away from the news coverage, so I drove to the gym.
-When I turned onto a major street I saw that all the cars coming toward me had their lights on even though it was about 3:00 in the afternoon.
-The word had been spread on the radio to turn on lights in remembrance.
-Someone mentioned it was the city's largest funeral procession.
+I had to get out of the house and away from the news coverage, so I drove to the store.
+When I turned onto a major street I saw that all the cars coming toward me had their lights on, even though it was mid-afternoon.
+The word had been spread for drivers to turn on their lights as a show of respect and remembrance.
+The city's largest funeral procession.
 I counted the cars and fully 100% of them had their lights on.
 I have never known Americans to be or do 100% of anything.
 I was overwhelmed at this unified show of support and had to pull over to regain my composure.
-At the gym I saw my doctor and told him I hadn't slept since Wensday morning and couldn't get over the feelings of anxiety.
+At the store, I saw my doctor and told him I hadn't slept since Wednesday morning and couldn't get over the feelings of anxiety.
 He commented that many were suffering from the same symptoms and prescribed an anti-anxiety sedative.
 It helped, a little bit.

 Saturday, April 22